How To Add Charts And Graphs To WordPress

 Visualizer Description

-WP Visualizer is an easy-to-use and powerful plugin for WordPress that lets you create, manage and embed colorful and interactive charts into your WordPress posts and pages with a few mouse clicks.
+WordPress Visualizer is a simple, easy to use and powerful tool that lets you create, manage and insert stunning charts and graphs into your WordPress posts and pages in just a few mouse clicks.

-Visualizer also comes with a variety of built-in optimized for all your data visualization needs, including:
+Visualizer also comes with a variety of charts that are optimized to address all your data visualization needs, including:

 - Line chart